Alan Hayes Davidson: Technology

 In 1979 he purchased a Sharp MZ80k, one of the early consumer microcomputers, the start of a lifelong interest in technology and computing.
 He first worked in Suva, Fiji, for his architectural 'in practice' year in 1982 at 'Architects Pacific', a practice led by Stuart Huggett.
 On completing his architecture degree Davidson moved to London and worked as an architect and architectural illustrator, using the Macintosh and Harvard University's 'Schema' beta software as a core part of his illustration process.

 In 1989 Alan resigned his role as an architect and founded 'Hayes Davidson'.
-Based in London, Hayes Davidson' was the UK's first CGI-based architectural visualisation practice.
+Based in London, Hayes Davidson was the UK's first CGI-based architectural visualisation practice.

 He was an avid reader of Marvin Minsky and Jaron Lanier, and held a firm conviction that 3D modelling and rendering were not just an aid to artists, but more importantly were an inevitable and essential part of the base camp required to lead to a fully simulated re-creation of the world around us, as well as new worlds.

 In 1996, Alan designed and grew Hayes Davidson’s London studio, "from which it has developed an international client base of world-class designers and architects."

 Alan collaborated with the 'Richard Rogers Partnership' (renamed RSHP in 2007) on major projects including Channel 4 and Terminal 5 at Heathrow.
 Other major architectural clients followed including Zaha Hadid, Norman Foster and Wilkinson Eyre.
 By 1995 HD had a team of 8 and was pioneering many different approaches to architectural CGI, including interactive illustrations, animations and touchscreen systems.
 HD won the CICA award for architectural illustration three years running.

 21 Conduit Place

 In 1997 Alan purchased and refurbished a warehouse building in Paddington, previously used by the musician Peter Gabriel, and, working with Toh Shimazaki Architects he created a purpose built studio for CGI-based architectural illustration.
 He was passionate about ongoing education for artists, and a dedicated facility in the building allowed for weekly seminars, which continue to this day.
 The team quickly grew to 25.
-The 5000 sq ft studio with its 10m high ceiling and 15m wide projector screen remains a grand and impressive space for clients, and for parties.
+The 5000 sq ft studio with its 10m high ceiling and 15m wide projector screen remains a spacious area for clients, and for parties.